How Much Car Insurance Do You Need?

 It's typically required on cars with loans greater than 80% of the vehicle's value.

 This provision is required in many states.
 Despite state laws prohibiting uninsured drivers, the practice continues.

-If you’re involved in an accident with either an uninsured or underinsured driver, this provision will cover you.
+This provision will cover you if you're involved in an accident with an uninsured or underinsured driver.
 It will generally match the liability limits you choose.

 Personal Injury Protection (PIP)

 This is a common requirement in states with no-fault car insurance laws.